ptsanchez/cse15l-lab-reports/lab-report-3.md

     At 10:39, the Vice President updated the Secretary on the air threat conference: Vice President: There's been at least three instances here where we've had reports of aircraft approaching Washington-a couple were confirmed hijack.
 And, pursuant to the President's instructions I gave authorization for them to be taken out.
 Hello?
 ```
 The -i option to grep searches for all the lines that contains the string in the quotations.
-This search is _case-insensitive_ so if you happen to forget if the string you are searching for has any upper case, -i disregards this and searhes for the string.
+This search is _case-insensitive_ so if you happen to forget if the string you are searching for has any upper case, -i disregards this and still searches for the string, a powerful tool.

 ```
 $ grep -i 'new york' government/Media/Major_Changes.txt